-The sequence of operation is as follows: "The igniter relay is energized and the heat up period begins.
-After 18-20 seconds, if the igniter has reached a minimum of 2.8 amps, the gas valve safety circuit is then activated.
-If in this amount of time, the igniter fails to reach a minimum amp draw of 2.8 amps, the unit will re-cycle up to 3 times before locking out on igniter hardware failure.
-If the igniter does reach the minimum required amp draw of 2.8 amps, the gas valve circuit is energized, and the system advances to Flame Check status.
+Sequence of operation is as follows: "The igniter relay is energized and heat up period begins.
+After 18-20 seconds, if igniter has reached a minimum of 2.8 amps, gas valve safety circuit is then activated.
+If in this amount of time, igniter fails to reach a minimum amp draw of 2.8 amps, unit will re-cycle up to 3 times before locking out on igniter hardware failure.
+If igniter does reach minimum required amp draw of 2.8 amps, gas valve circuit is energized, and system advances to Flame Check status.